JonnoFTW/jonnoftw.github.com/_posts/2018-04-04-building-tensorflow-with-opencl-support-on-ubuntu-1604.md

 Here's some explanation:

-1. `OPENCL_VENDOR_PATH` is where libOpenCL.so will look for the device library
+1. `OPENCL_VENDOR_PATH` is where libOpenCL.so will look for `.icd` files which point to a specific library for a driver.
+In our case it's the `libamdocl64.so`, each one will appear as a different vendor, so you could install [pocl](https://github.com/pocl/pocl) or [oclgrind](https://github.com/jrprice/Oclgrind)
 2. `LD_LIBRARY_PATH` is where the system looks for shared object files
 3. `PATH` is where the system looks like for executable files.
-The two listed contain clinfo and computecpp_info
+The two listed above contain clinfo and computecpp_info

 Run `clinfo` and you should get something like this describing your GPU(s):